Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/Python/18_Servo.rst

 Move the program folder "Freenove_Ultimate_Starter_Kit_for_ESP32/Python/Python_Codes" to disk(D) in advance with the path of "D:/Micropython_Codes".

-Open "Thonny", click "This computer"  "D:"  "Micropython_Codes"  "18.1_Servo_Sweep".
+Open "Thonny", click "This computer"  ->  "D:"  ->  "Micropython_Codes"  ->  "18.1_Servo_Sweep".
 Select "myservo.py", right click your mouse to select "Upload to /", wait for "myservo.py" to be uploaded to ESP32-WROVER and then double click "Servo_Sweep.py".

-18.1_Servo_Sweep
+Servo_Sweep
 ---------------------------------------

 .. image:: ../_static/imgs/18_Servo/Chapter18_12.png